clarkzjw/LENS/README.md

 # LENS: A LEO Satellite Network Measurement Dataset

+This repository contains the dataset for the submission ***LENS: A LEO Satellite Network Measurement Dataset*** to ACM MMSys'24 Open-source Software and Dataset track.

-The datasets are collected with multiple dishes located in the following regions.
+For ***inside-out*** measurements, the datasets are collected with multiple dishes located in the following regions.

 ## Dish Locations